 She slid onto the human’s lap, bold as anything, long tongue teasing briefly.
 Chanda smiled again and left her to it, slipping quietly away to speak with a handful of other patrons and lingering employees.
-Meela, his right hand, winked at him as he drew close and handed him a glass of dark green-blue liquor.
+Meela, his right hand, winked at him as he drew close and handed him a glass of dark, green-blue liquor.
 “Good night tonight, boss, and as of last night we broke even on monthly costs, so everything from here on is pure profit.”

-“Of course, boss.”
-Leaving her to do what she did best, Chanda slipped from the main parlor to do what he must—paperwork.
+Leaving her to do what she did best, Chanda slipped from the main parlor to do what he must: paperwork.
 As with so many things, the glamour at the front of the house was maintained by the drudgery in the back, and there was nothing more tedious than the administrative duties that came from being the owner and proprietor of what guests so quaintly called a ‘house of pleasure’.
 Triad forbid they call it what it was: a whorehouse.
 Even ‘brothel’ tended to be too scandalous for most of his clients.

-Lapping up the residual essences of the pleasure he needed was not, however, nearly as satisfying as acquiring it the old-fashioned way.
+But lapping up residual essences of pleasure was not nearly as satisfying as acquiring it the old-fashioned way.
 An incubus in his position, however, trod a tricky path.
 He was heartily sick of being used and disappointed, anyway.
 People saw incubi and succubi and only wanted one thing—and assumed lusteaters felt the same.
 Trying to convince them otherwise had never ended well for him.

 Shoving errant strands of red-blond hair from his face, he returned to his paperwork.
 He had only just started reading through the draft of a new employee contract when Meela’s distinctive knock came at his office door.
 “Come in!”

-Her face, when she entered, was set in grim lines.
+Her face was set in grim lines as she entered.
 Chanda lifted his brows in silent inquiry.
-“There is someone here to speak to the proprietor, Chanda.”
-Her mouth tightened.
-“A demon.”
+“There is a demon who insists on speaking to the proprietor.”

 What in the name of the Triad was a demon doing in a whorehouse?
-“I see,” Chanda said.
+“I’ll come at once,” Chanda said.
 “Did you put him in the red or black parlor?”

 “Keep an eye on the rest of the house.
 If something seems to go wrong, make certain everyone either gets out the back quickly or stays locked in their rooms.”

 Meela nodded and slipped away.
 Chanda sighed and stood up.
 Swiftly unbinding his hair, combing his fingers through it, he let the long strands fall about his face and tumble over his shoulders, a beautiful mass of red-toned gold that distracted countless people from turning into problems.

 Smoothing his black breeches and cream-colored silk shirt, he left his office and returned to the front of the house, slipping down a short hallway to the black parlor.
 He could smell the smoke-and-blood scent of the demon as he opened the door, his skin instantly prickling from the overabundance of power.

-Hardly his first encounter with such a being, but even an incubus of Chanda’s power did not rest easy when there was a demon on the premises.
+Hardly his first encounter with a demon, but even an incubus of Chanda’s power and skill did not rest easy when there was a demon on the premises.